Definition of crowdfunding

 Example: An innovative tech start-up is offering shares in its company.
 Investors receive a stake in the company and benefit from its growth and success.

-Also known as Peer-to-Peer lending, crowdlending represents an alternative form of loaning where individuals or businesses borrow money directly from the crowd.
+Crowdlending, also known as fixed income investments, represents an alternative form of loaning where businesses borrow money directly from the crowd.
 Due to potentially higher returns compared to traditional savings methods, this form of crowdfunding is growing increasingly popular.
 It enables investors to diversify their portfolio while simultaneously supporting projects or businesses of their choice.

 Projects: Medium-sized companies or private individuals who are looking for loans for specific projects.